 Living with high-frequency hearing loss can be especially frustrating because you can hear, but you can’t always understand.
 It is this complex nature of hearing loss that leads many people to put off seeing an audiologist.
 Although high-frequency hearing loss is usually irreversible, many people find that hearing aids work very well for this type of hearing loss.

-A thorough hearing evaluation with an audiologist at Whisper Hearing Centers will help determine the best treatment option for you.
+A thorough hearing test with an audiologist at Whisper Hearing Centers will help determine the best treatment option for you.
 If your audiologist recommends hearing aids, we will help you choose the style that will help you the most, all while taking your lifestyle, budget, and preferences into account.

 At Whisper Hearing Centers, you get a team of professional that is completely dedicated to your hearing health.
 They are highly-trained and experienced in the evaluation, diagnosis and treatment of hearing loss.
 Give us a call today to schedule an appointment.